Sponsor

 "When we first arrived we were handing out water, candy to kids…and it was all right for the first few days," he said.
 "Eventually getting to our operating base wasn't too bad -until we started going on patrols."

 Millantz joined 1st Battalion, 68th Armor Regiment (or Battalion 1-68) at Forward Operating Base Lion in Balad, 70 miles north of Baghdad.
-Some of the patrols were known as Quick Reaction Force (or QRFs), which were often tasked with locating and capturing Iraqis suspected of being insurgents.
+Some of the patrols were known as Quick Reaction Forces (or QRFs), which were often tasked with locating and capturing Iraqis suspected of being insurgents.

-"We would go to a house, kick down the doors, take the people who we had intelligence [on]…who were in terror cells," Millantz recalled.
+"We would go to a house, kick down the doors, take the people who we had intelligence [on] ... who were in terror cells," Millantz recalled.
 But the process of identifying terrorist suspects seemed haphazard to Millantz; "We really didn't know if they were guilty or not.
 It was just a potluck thing that we grabbed them up," he said.

 "And I saw some stuff that really turns my stomach."